 Where can I house sit?

-Housesitting is commonly linked to expat communities.
+Housesitting is commonly linked to expat communities or countries like the UK, USA, Australia, New Zealand and Europe where it’s been long established.
 As people venture further afield to explore alternative retirement locations, they also have a need to return home for short to medium term periods to visit friends and family.